mongodb-partners/MongoDB_Fabric_Mirroring/README.md

 ![image](https://github.com/user-attachments/assets/61bc393b-e3ed-41cb-bd37-5d366441f19b)

-6. Go to Fabric Workspace -> Manage Access -> Type in the new App name -> Select the App and give it admin permissions to write to this workspace.
+6. Go to Fabric Workspace -> Manage Access -> Type in the new App name -> Select the App and give it `admin` permissions to write to this workspace.
+Select `Add people or groups` if you donot already have the App in your list.

 ![image](https://github.com/user-attachments/assets/efc6b49a-33be-4257-a9db-d4024847a94a)